automacoin/automacoin/docs/arch-v1.0.md

 compute more efficiently their assigned TMs in order to increase their reward.

-At a high level, the **client** connects with the **pool manager**, via authenticated (signing with their `ECDSA` private key) messages, asking for a new set of TMs to compute.
+At a high level, the **client** connects with the **pool manager**, via authenticated JSON RPC messages, asking for a new set of TMs to compute.
 If available in the **storage system**, the **pool manager** will oblige with a set, and disconnect.